grishlv/GlobalEntry/README.md

 ## Idea

 The idea of the app came from my own need.
 Since 2022, I have been traveling and sometimes I don't know which country to choose next.
 Of course, one of the main factors is the visa and the period of staying.
 To find visa requirements for all potentially interesting countries can be time-consuming.
-Additionally, sometimes the idea comes to me not to visit any particular country but to explore regions like Latin America or Asia.
-And my friends and I lacked an application where we could compare the conditions of entry to each of these countries.
+Additionally, sometimes the idea comes to me not to visit any particular country but to explore regions like Latin America or Asia and I liked an idea where I could compare the conditions of entry to each of these countries.
+So, I realized that I need to implement this idea into reality!

 ## Naming

-After that, I began brainstorming potential names.
+I began brainstorming potential names.
 Here's how I did it:
 1. I listed out keywords that best represented the core idea of my application and its purpose.
 2. Asked for help from ChatGPT to generate a variety of name options.
 3. Engaging in a brief conversation with ChatGPT, I provided more refined prompts to receive suitable suggestions.